ShadySQL/graphviz-webapp/README.md

 # graphviz-webapp
-A simple Java Web application deployed as a Docker container and run as part of a [Kubernetes cluster](https://github.com/omerio/kubernetes-graphviz).
+A simple Java Web application deployed as a Docker container and run as part of a Kubernetes Cluster
 ## Getting Started

 Checkout the project